cstyan/adbDocumentation/README.md

 But where is the data you ask?
 I don't even know.
 Actually I do.

-Because USB packets are limited to 512 bytes, ADB over USB expects to receive an ADB packet with the fields listed above, followed by another USB packet with any data payload associated with that ADB packet.
+ADB over USB expects to receive an ADB packet with the fields listed above, followed by another USB packet with any data payload associated with that ADB packet.
 Again, there is no mention of this in any of the AOSP's ADB documentation.

 Since the CONNECT message is supposed to have a format of `CONNECT(version, maxdata, "system-identity-string")`, you'd think it's safe to assume that since the packet